UpstreamDataInc/amodbus/doc/source/library/simulator/web.rst

-pymodbus.simulator (v3.x)
+amodbus.simulator (v3.x)
 -------------------------

-The easiest way to run the simulator with web is to use "pymodbus.simulator" from the commandline.
+The easiest way to run the simulator with web is to use "amodbus.simulator" from the commandline.

 TO BE DOCUMENTED.

-.. automodule:: pymodbus.server.simulator.http_server
+.. automodule:: amodbus.server.simulator.http_server
     :members:
     :member-order: bysource
     :show-inheritance: